IT Focus Area: cloud

 Embracing the cloud is vital for modern IT transformation, as it can increase your time to market, improve the user experience, and deliver cost savings.
 Most importantly, conducting business via the cloud can give you a huge competitive advantage.

 But while cloud technology offers compelling benefits, it also comes with misconceptions that can hinder sound decision-making.
-Below are the top seven cloud myths that hold some enterprises back:

 1. “Cloud” means public.